Is This Any Way To Drive An Omnibus? 10 Questions About What Just Happened

 A longer answer: Members have complained for years about leaders' stratagem of forcing a snap decision on yes-or-no in the eleventh hour, even on the most consequential legislation.
 Sen. Rand Paul, R-Ky., has been among those saying the law should mandate a reading period before voting on big spending bills.
 Advocacy groups on the left and right have agreed: Congress should not rubber-stamp bills sight unseen.

-Back in 2009, one of the Senate Democrats fashioning what became Obamacare had to admit he had not read all the "statutory language" it contained.
+Back in 2009, one of the Senate Democrats fashioning what became the Affordable Care Act had to admit he had not read all the "statutory language" it contained.
 Some of his constituents were outraged, but the senator said such objections were misplaced.
 Just before Christmas last year, it was the Democrats protesting the rapid sequence of rollout-to-roll call for the Republican tax cut bill.

 2. Why wasn't there more time for reading and debate?